Extensions of multicurve stabilizers are hierarchically hyperbolic: Adding in annuli

 We continue with the assumptions of Section \ref{sec:non-annular_case}.
 That is, $S \cong S_{g,0}^0$ with $g \geq 2$, and $\alpha = \alpha_1 \cup \dots \cup \alpha_m$ is a fixed multicurve on $S$.
 For a fixed $z \in S$, the group $E_\alpha$ is then the full preimage in $\mcg(S;z)$ of the stabilizer of $\alpha$ in $\mcg(S)$.
 The spaces $X_\alpha$ and $W_\alpha$ are as defined in Definitions \ref{defn:X} and \ref{defn:W}.

 The extension group $E_\alpha$ does not act metrically properly on the space $W_\alpha$.
 This is because the action of $E_\alpha$ on a maximal simplex in $X_\alpha$ has large stabilizer, namely the Dehn twists around the curves in the simplex.
 To fix this, we need to ``blow-up'' $X_\alpha$ by adding marking arcs for each of the curves in $X_\alpha$ that account for the action of Dehn twists.
 We denote this blow up $B(X_\alpha)$.
 The corresponding $B(X_\alpha)$-graph will be denoted $B(W_\alpha)$.
+As in the previous section, we will as a quantity is \emph{uniform} if it does not depend on the multicurve $\alpha$, the surface $S$, or specific simplices/vertices of $B(X_\alpha)$ and $B(W_\alpha)$.